Argentine Civil Wars: Liga del Interior and Pacto Federal

-Beginning from 1829, two cliques that came to be named by contemporaries as Federalists and Unitarians took shape.
-In that year Juan Manuel de Rosas assumed governorship of Buenos Aires after forcing Lavalle's surrender.
+Beginning in 1829, two cliques that were later named by contemporaries as "Federalists" and "Unitarians" took shape.
+In that year, Juan Manuel de Rosas assumed the governorship of Buenos Aires after forcing Lavalle's surrender.
 In Cordoba, the pro-Lavalle minister José María Paz began a campaign of subjugation against the interior provinces.
-In his writings he denounced provincial governors, especially those of the littoral, calling them Caudillos, and accused the anti-centralising interior provinces of a colonial mindset, holding them responsible for the country's disorganized state and ultimately the stagnation of the independence war efforts and the collapse of the Army of the North.
-His campaign against settlements in western Argentina found little opposition with the exception of Mendoza's Caudillo Juan Facundo Quiroga, who he defeated in a series of skirmishes.
-Paz set his sights on removing Caudillo influence from the cities, ordering a series of purges and expropriations of deposed governors such as the Quiroga family.
+In his writings, he denounced provincial governors, especially those of the littoral, calling them "caudillos", and accused the anti-centralising interior provinces of a colonial mindset, holding them responsible for the country's disorganized state and ultimately the stagnation of the independence war efforts and the collapse of the Army of the North.
+His campaign against settlements in western Argentina found little opposition with the exception of Mendoza's caudillo, Juan Facundo Quiroga, whom he defeated in a series of skirmishes.
+Paz set his sights on removing caudillo influence from the cities, ordering a series of purges and expropriations of deposed governors, including members of the Quiroga family.

-On July 5, 1830, the Unitarian Liga del Interior was formally entreated as a military alliance, albeit with all local governors supplanted with Paz's followers.
-In response, on January 4, 1831, the provinces of Buenos Aires, Santa Fe, Corrientes and Entre Ríos established the Federal Pact, in reference to Artigas' original proposal for a federal system to replace the viceroyalty system.
+On 5 July 1830, the Unitarian Liga del Interior was formally entreated as a military alliance, albeit with all local governors supplanted with Paz's followers.
+In response, on 4 January 1831, the provinces of Buenos Aires, Santa Fe, Corrientes, and Entre Ríos established the Federal Pact, in reference to Artigas' original proposal for a federal system to replace the viceroyalty system.
 Hostilities between the two alliances began in May that year, ending with the defeat of the Unitarian League at the Battle of La Ciudadela.
 Juan Lavalle continued the conflict through a series of rebellions with different alliances against Rosas and the Federal Pact until Lavalle's defeat and assassination in 1841.

-The Federal Pact made no attempt at creating a centralized government.
-Provinces such as Corrientes considered the pact dissolved by 1834, having attained its goals.
-Representation on foreign affairs was assumed by the far larger Buenos Aires province with provincial governors formally delegating to Rosas' government.
-In addition, Rosas was symbolically granted the "Sum of public power", suspending the separation of powers.
-These powers also enabled Rosas to participate in the protracted Uruguayan Civil War in favor of Blancos leader Manuel Oribe, though unsuccessfully; Oribe, in turn, led numerous military campaigns on behalf of Rosas, and became an invaluable ally in the struggle against Lavalle and other Unitarians.
-Beginning with Rosas' 1835 governorship mandate, this arrangement began to be called the Argentine Confederation, albeit amid ongoing conflicts, interventionism and rising local and international tensions.
+The Federal Pact made no attempt to create a centralized government.
+Provinces like Corrientes deemed the pact dissolved by 1834, as they had achieved their objectives.
+Representation in foreign affairs was taken on by the much larger Buenos Aires province, with provincial governors officially delegating authority to Rosas' government.
+In addition, Rosas was symbolically granted the "sum of public power", suspending the separation of powers.
+These powers also enabled Rosas to participate in the protracted Uruguayan Civil War in favor of Blanco's leader Manuel Oribe, though unsuccessfully; Oribe, in turn, led numerous military campaigns on behalf of Rosas and became an invaluable ally in the struggle against Lavalle and other Unitarians.
+Beginning with Rosas' 1835 governorship mandate, this arrangement began to be called the "Argentine Confederation", albeit amid ongoing conflicts, interventionism, and rising local and international tensions.
 The Peru–Bolivian Confederation declared the War of the Confederation against Chile and Argentina.
-Justo José de Urquiza, governor of Entre Ríos, led the other provinces to demand the drafting of a constitution and sharing of customs authority and export income.
-The Platine War saw a Brazilian-led alliance of Colorado Uruguayan, dissident Federalist and Paraguayan elements defeating the Argentine-Uruguayan army in 1852 at the Battle of Caseros, when Rosas was deposed and exiled.
+Justo José de Urquiza, governor of Entre Ríos, led the other provinces to demand the drafting of a constitution and the sharing of customs authority and export income.
+The Platine War saw a Brazilian-led alliance of Colorado Uruguayan, dissident Federalist, and Paraguayan elements defeating the Argentine-Uruguayan army in 1852 at the Battle of Caseros, when Rosas was deposed and exiled.